dustinth/react-native-popup-stub/README.md

 autoClose: true,
 // when locked, it will stop all clicks, like loading
 lock: false,
-// Android back event trigger, if not autoClose
+// Android back event trigger, if not autoClose；should return boolean, see RN BackHandler.
 onBackPress: undefined,
 // whether to render this popup
 // useful when you jump from pages but hold the popup status